oceanhackweek/oceanhackweek.github.io/_pages/04-projects_2019.md

 permalink: projects_2019.html
 ---

-OceanHackWeek is not just about learning, it is also about using what is learned to create exciting new tools in collaboration with others.
-The OceanHackWeek organizing committee worked hard to foster an inclusive and supportive learning environment based on the shared interests of its members.
-They were awed by the creativity and dedication of the eleven groups that worked and presented a project during the conclusion of OceanHackWeek, and are proud to be able to share these projects here.
+Oceanhackweek is not just about learning, it is also about using what is learned to create exciting new tools in collaboration with others.
+We strive to foster an inclusive and supportive learning environment based on the shared interests of all participants, and are proud to share outcome of the hack projects here.

-Will Update with YouTube links soon
+YouTube links to the final presentations are coming soon.

 ---